 Have you ever felt like, just because you’re single, some people just see you as someone to help check things off their to-do list?
 I’ve been there.

-Some people genuinely act as if your being single means you have endless resources and availability.
-I feel your pain.
-Deeply.
-As your sister in this journey, I’ve lived it too.
-If you’re not careful, it can really start to make you feel less like a person and more like an object to be used — a utility.
-A backup plan.
-The one everybody calls when they’re in a bind… but rarely checks on when you need help..
-I know that’s not always their intent, but sometimes, that’s legit how it feels. 😔
+Some people act as if your being single means you have endless resources and availability.
+If you’re not careful, it can start to make you feel less like a person and more like an object to be used.

-Let me say this loud and clear: Just because you’re single does not mean you’re automatically “on-call” for all of your married family members or friends.
+Let me say this: Just because you’re single does not mean you’re automatically “on-call” for all of your married family members or friends.

-Just because you're single does not mean you're automatically "on-call" for all of your married family members or friends.
-Share on XThere is absolutely nothing wrong with choosing to help out your family member, friend, coworker, or anybody else as a single person.
-Helping others is a beautiful thing — and often, your single season really does provide you with more freedom and flexibility than your “married with a family” peers may currently have.
+Just because you're single does not mean you're automatically "on-call" for all of your married family members or friends. #forsinglewomenonly Share on XThere is absolutely nothing wrong with choosing to help out your family member, friend, coworker, or anybody else as a single person.
+Helping others is a beautiful thing.
+And often, your single season really does provide you with more freedom and flexibility than your “married with a family” peers may currently have.

-In this season, you might have fewer household obligations or people depending on you daily — and that can be a gift to steward.
+For example, in this season, you might have fewer household obligations or people depending on you daily, and that is a gift to steward.
 It’s a time when you can volunteer, support loved ones, explore your calling, travel, or pour into ministry or personal development in powerful ways.

-But let’s be clear — there is a massive difference between choosing to help because you can and want to, versus being expected to pick up everybody else’s slack just because you’re not tied down.
+But let’s be clear: there is a massive difference between helping versus being expected to pick up everybody else’s slack.

 You are not: